Wisconsin Badgers football: Jump Around

-At home football games at the University of Wisconsin–Madison, students "Jump Around" to the song between the third and fourth quarters.
-The tradition grew out of the men's varsity swim team members playing it over a portable CD player and broadcasting via a smuggled-in megaphone to sections O and P during the games to rile up those sections.
-This began in 1992, well before the official start.
-In March 1997, at a Fraternity party at Delta Tau Delta at midnight the song was played with the football team and members of the future stadium employees and it became the midnight anthem for every party until the end of that year.
-The tradition "officially" began on Saturday, October 10, 1998, at the Badgers Homecoming game against the Purdue Boilermakers.
-During a game in which no offensive points were scored in the third quarter, and with the Badgers en route to their second 6–0 start in the modern football era, a team official piped the song through the loudspeakers.
+At home football games at the University of Wisconsin–Madison, students and fans "jump around" to the eponymous hit song between the third and fourth quarters.
+The tradition officially began on October 10, 1998 during a homecoming game against the Purdue Boilermakers.
+With the Badgers leading by a touchdown en route to their second 6–0 start in the modern football era, the song was piped through the loudspeakers.
 It stirred up fans and players and eventually became a tradition.

-On September 6, 2003 (the Badgers' first home game of the season), with the construction of skyboxes surrounding Camp Randall Stadium, UW officials decided to cancel the "Jump Around" due to worries about structural integrity.
-Stadium security and the local police department had been informed of this decision but no notification had been given to the fans.
-When news surfaced on Monday, September 8, that this event was not a technical or human malfunction, but rather a decision by campus officials, the students launched a protest.
+On September 6, 2003, the Badgers' first home game of the season, with the construction of skyboxes surrounding Camp Randall Stadium, UW officials decided to cancel the "Jump Around" due to worries about the stadium's structural integrity.
+Stadium security and the local police department had been informed of this decision, but no notification had been given to the fans.
+When news surfaced the following Monday that this event was not a technical or human malfunction, but rather a decision by campus officials, the students launched a protest.
 Petitions circulated and students pushed back against administration.
 Structural engineers confirmed that the stadium would suffer no structural damage caused by the vibrations created by jumping.
 Two days later, Chancellor John D. Wiley announced that the "Jump Around" tradition would resume.

-The song's title is displayed on unofficial Wisconsin Badgers clothing and apparel, along with the credit/debit cards of the university's employee/student/alumni credit union.
+The song's title is displayed on unofficial Wisconsin Badgers clothing and apparel, the university-affiliated UW Credit Union even features the song title on its branded credit and debit cards.